 BFA Acting Leadership & Advising

-Maija García is a Cuban-American director and choreographer whose signature work on stage and screen spans Spike Lee’s Oscar award winning BlackkKlansman, Chi-Raq, and the Netflix series She’s Gotta Have It to FELA! on Broadway, and Kiss My Aztec by John Leguizamo.
+Maija García is a Cuban-American director and choreographer whose signature work on stage and screen spans from Spike Lee’s Oscar award-winning BlackkKlansman, Chi-Raq, the Netflix series She’s Gotta Have It, to Fela! on Broadway and Kiss My Aztec by John Leguizamo.

-Choreographic works include the Guthrie Theater's West Side Story directed by Joe Haj (2018) featuring the first original choreography since Jerome Robbins; Snow in Midsummer by Frances Ya-Chu Cowhig at Oregon Shakespeare Festival, Hatuey by Frank London and Elise Thoron at Montclair Peak Performances; Cuba Libre by Carlos Lacamara with music by Tiempo Libre at Artists Repertory Theater (PAMTA Award); Another Word for Beauty by Jose Rivera at the Goodman Theater; and Fats Waller Dance Party led by Jason Moran and Meshell N'degeocello at Harlem Stage, Kennedy Center, Chicago and SF Jazz Festivals.
+Choreographic works include the Guthrie Theater's West Side Story directed by Joe Haj (2018) featuring the first original choreography since Jerome Robbins, Snow in Midsummer by Frances Ya-Chu Cowhig at Oregon Shakespeare Festival, Hatuey by Frank London and Elise Thoron at Montclair Peak Performances, Cuba Libre by Carlos Lacamara with music by Tiempo Libre at Artists Repertory Theater (PAMTA Award), Another Word for Beauty by Jose Rivera at the Goodman Theater, and Fats Waller Dance Party led by Jason Moran and Meshell N'degeocello at the Harlem Stage, Kennedy Center, Chicago, and San Francisco Jazz Festivals.